 Speeding and Related Violations

 A driver must yield the right of way to another driver who entered an intersection before them if there is no functioning traffic control device.
 If two drivers reach a four-way intersection at the same time, the driver on the right has the right of way.
 At a three-way intersection, the driver on the dead-end road must yield to vehicles on the crossing road, even if they arrived first.
-They also must yield the right of way to pedestrians in marked crosswalks and sometimes in unmarked crosswalks.
+Drivers also must yield the right of way to pedestrians in marked crosswalks and sometimes in unmarked crosswalks.
 Right-of-way violations are likely to lead to accidents, which means that a driver may face liability in a related personal injury case as well.
-Read more here about right-of-way violations.

 Violations Related to Turns and Lane Changes

 U-turn laws often contain several elements, each of which must be proven by the prosecution.

 The rules regarding improper turns, especially U-turns, are very complex.
 The prosecution usually must prove several precise elements.
 If you received a ticket for making a U-turn in a business district, for example, you may be able to argue that the prosecution failed to show that the area was a business district.
 If you received a ticket for making a turn that was prohibited by a sign, you can investigate the scene to determine whether an obstruction might have prevented you from seeing the sign.
 Other types of turning violations may hinge on subjective judgment calls, such as whether the driver stayed close to the edge of the road or whether the turn was generally safe.